surveycto/counter-with-timer/README.md

 You can customize the timer duration and unit used.
 See **Parameters** below for more details.

-The value this plug-in returns is a space-separated list:
+The value this field plug-in returns is a space-separated list:

 0. The count on the counter
 1. The time that was left on the timer